GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 // TODO: Hence, the choice of the encoding method for the acoustic data has a substantial impact on the difficulty of this task.
 @table:ssl:single_source:input_features summarizes the performance of the method when using the different kinds of input features.
 For each set of cues, we report the corresponding number of channels of the resulting tensor.
-On the one hand, a substantial difference in results arises between both complex-to-real #acr("STFT") polar and Cartesian mappings.
+On the one hand, both complex-to-real #acr("STFT") polar and Cartesian mappings yield substantially different results.
 Indeed, despite consisting in the same underlying data, those two representations do not offer the network the same ease to learn from.
 On the other hand, further processing the #acr("STFT") into the binaural features does not seem to bring any performance benefit.
 Unsurprisingly, what seems to matter the most is displaying phase-related information directly rather than indirectly.